 - A deep appreciation and understanding of the issues of trauma and domestic violence.

 - Must adhere to TWSH policies, procedures, and standards including, but not limited to confidentiality, assisting victims of crime and similar practices.

 - High levels of empathy and comfort working with persons experiencing domestic violence.

 - High level of comfort and flexibility providing support and advocacy to people experiencing domestic violence.

 - Willingness and ability to convey warmth, compassion, respect and non judgment to people experiencing domestic violence.

 - A commitment to answer the Crisis Intervention Hotline, on average, two hours per week.

 - Must have own reliable transportation, valid driver’s license and automobile insurance.

-- Please submit resume and cover letter to email@example.com; no phone calls, please.
+- This is a part-time, nonexempt position that requires some evening and weekend hours.
+Please submit resume and cover letter to email@example.com; no phone calls, please.